 - A Roman Catholic Baptismal certificate (for child or one parent) is requested to be presented at the time of registration

-Foreign born students, new to our district, will need to schedule an appointment at the St. John Reception Centre (403-500-2007) and present appropriate documentation.
+Note: Foreign born students, new to our district, will need to schedule an appointment at the St. John Reception Centre and present appropriate documentation.
 If applicable, ELL level and assistance will be determined at that point.

 Returning Grade 12s

-Consistent with its authority under Section 45(4) of the School Act, the Calgary Catholic School District (CCSD) identifies St. Anne Academic Centre as the designated high school to which students requesting a fourth year of high school in the district are directed.
+Consistent with its authority under Section 45(4) of the School Act, the district identifies St. Anne Academic Centre as the designated high school to which students requesting a fourth year of high school in the district are directed.
 St. Anne Academic Centre provides direct instruction classes, self-directed studies, on-line learning opportunities, work experience and apprenticeship programming, and home schooling options for students.
 Students must be under the age of 20 by September 1st of the year they seek enrolment at St. Anne.
 Recognizing individual differences, St. Anne strives to meet the needs of students with flexibility and innovation in a safe and nurturing environment that provides individualized support for each student.